Table of content

 Why the 6-Max UTG Is Different

 The most important shift is the UTG seat.
-In 9-max, UTG is brutal.
-In 6-max, UTG is still the tightest opening spot at the table, but only five players can act after you instead of eight.
+In 9-max UTG is brutal with eight players behind you, but in 6-max only five players can act after you.
 Opening ranges run closer to 15-18% of hands in 6-max UTG, compared to 10-12% in 9-max UTG.

-Some training sites and solvers label the 6-max UTG as “Lojack” because strategically that’s what it plays like.
-Others keep the UTG label.
+Some training sites and solvers label the 6-max UTG as “Lojack” because strategically that’s what it plays like, while others keep the UTG label.
 Both are technically correct.
 If you see solver charts with an “LJ” label for 6-max, that’s the first seat after the blinds, not a fourth middle-position seat that doesn’t exist.

 Why 6-Max Rewards Aggression